OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

  POST /mux/channels
 ```

-There is a Web UI using the REST resources above.
+There is a Web UI using the REST resources above, in `raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic`.

 > _Note_: This Web UI is to be considered  as an **example** of the way to access the resources.
 Nothing more.
 Best case scenario, a
-> UI Developer might find it cute...
+> Web-UI Developer might find it cute...

 On the HTTP Port, use a url like `http://machine-name:9999/web/admin.html`,
 where `machine-name` is the name of the machine where the multiplexer is running, and `9999` is the port defined in the properties.